top of page

 The Apple ecosystem.

-Example: Try editing a 4K video packed with effects on a MacBook Air using Premiere Pro (a third-party app) or Final Cut (Apple's own app).
-The video file is the same, and so is the computer, but in Premiere Pro everything crashes, while in Final Cut it feels like you're sitting on a $4,000, unstoppable computer.
-The power of being the same person.
+Example: try editing a 4K video full of effects on a MacBook Air using Premiere Pro (a third-party app) or Final Cut (an Apple app).
+The video file is the same, the computer is the same too, but with Premiere Pro everything freezes, while with Final Cut it will feel like you have an unstoppable 4,000-euro machine on your desk.
+That is the power of all being children of the same parents.

 ANDROID